ronsarma/ronsarma.github.io/_pages/about.md

 ---

 I am a 4th year PhD at the [Garcia-Bosch Lab](https://garcia-boschgroup.com/) at the Mellon College of Science in CMU.
 I study molecular systems and machine (+ deep) learning methods, and try to combine the best of both worlds.
-I also like to spend my time reading about the brain, especially when life gets hard.
+I also like to spend my time reading about the brain, especially when things don't make sense.

 I study and develop machine-learned interatomic potential (MLIP) based computational workflows, often backed by spectroscopic experimental techniques like NMR, CV and UV-vis to understand fundamental chemical reactions.
 My current focus is on redox-active organic molecules that participate in proton-coupled electron transfers.
 These molecules are highly versatile redox mediators that can be used as materials for energy devices, pharmaceuticals, and catalysis.